Choens/resume/Andy Choens - Resume.md

 Bachelor of International Affairs & Georgia Institute of Technology & Atlanta, GA 2002

-Updated: 2015-02-03\
+Updated: 2016-11-13\
 LaTeXversion of this document available at:
 <https://github.com/Choens/Resume/>

-[^1]: Now called the Office for People with Developmental Disabilities.
+[^1]: Now called the Office for People With Developmental Disabilities.